JasonBock/Rocks/docs/notes/129 - The Type Problem.md

 * `PointerArgTypeBuilder`
   * `GetProjectedName()` - needs `GetProjectedFullyQualifiedName()`
   * `GetProjectedEvaluationDelegateName()` - needs `GetProjectedEvaluationDelegateFullyQualifiedName()`

+Once these are in and tested, then change in code where a FQN is needed for these projected types.

 Other Issues
 * `ConstructorProperties` can be `internal`, not `public`
 * Invoking an event seems reflection-heavy, can that be simplified?